-GMS will complement public and independent schools already in existence and pursue collaboration and companionship with our families and community partners.
+GMS complements public and independent schools already in existence and pursues collaboration and companionship with our families and community partners.

 GMS seeks to develop "men and women for others."
-Through the application of a distinctive Jesuit Nativity model education and graduate support program it will prepare students for success in high school and post-secondary study.
-It will strive to graduate students who are loving, intellectually competent, open to growth, spiritually alive and committed to doing justice.
+Through the application of a distinctive Jesuit Nativity-model education and graduate support program it prepares students for success in high school and post-secondary study.
+It strives to graduate students who are loving, intellectually competent, open to growth, spiritually alive and committed to doing justice.

-GMS will support its students of all cultural and faith backgrounds in their growth toward becoming hopeful, confident, morally responsible leaders for love and service of their families and communities.
+GMS supports its students of all cultural and faith backgrounds in their growth toward becoming hopeful, confident, morally responsible leaders for love and service of their families and communities.